Eventsourcing and Views (Developer)

 Gotchas

-• Rebuilding views is safe; prefer that over complex data migrations.
+- Rebuilding views is safe and preferred over complex data migrations.